marcdown/tagifai/README.md

 ## API Keys
-This project uses Alarifai's public keys made available in their [starter project](https://github.com/Clarifai/clarifai-ios-starter).
+This project uses Clarifai's test keys made available in their [starter project](https://github.com/Clarifai/clarifai-ios-starter).
 You can create your own keys [here](https://developer.clarifai.com/applications).

 ## Building and Running